 where the dimension of the subspace $\widetilde{\mathcal{M}}$ is bounded as $|\widetilde{\mathcal{M}}|\leq 2^{\sum_{i=1}^n S(\rho_i)+2\alpha \sqrt{n}}$, which follows from point 2 of the lemma.

 \item We throw away the bins which contain less than $2^{\sum_{i=1}^n S(\rho_i)-10\alpha \sqrt{n}}$ many eigenvalues.
 The sum of all the eigenvalues that are thrown away is bounded by

-because the factors of the product are the first number the number of eigenvalues in a bin, the second is the number of bins, and the third is the maximum eigenvalue.
+where the first number in the product is the number of eigenvalues in such a bin, the second is the number of bins, and the third is the maximum eigenvalue.